Frozen shoulder is a condition in which the shoulder is painful and loses motion because of inflammation.

 You may have x-rays of the shoulder.
 This is to make sure there is no other problem, such as arthritis or calcium deposits.
 Sometimes, an MRI exam shows inflammation, but these types of imaging tests are usually not needed to diagnose frozen shoulder.

 Pain is treated with NSAIDs and steroid injections.
 Steroid injections and physical therapy can improve your motion.

-Left untreated, the condition often gets better by itself within 2 years with little loss of motion.
+Left untreated, the condition often gets better by itself within 2 years with little residual loss of motion.
 However, your other medical conditions may make the process last longer.